joeviveiros/hugo-northendlab-forestry/content/disadvantages-of-blockchain.md

 ## Speed Inefficiency

 Bitcoin is a perfect case study for the possible inefficiencies of blockchain.
 Bitcoin’s “proof of work” system takes about ten minutes to add a new block to the blockchain.
 At that rate, it’s estimated that the blockchain network can only manage seven transactions per second (TPS).
 Although other cryptocurrencies like Ethereum (20 TPS) and Bitcoin Cash (60 TPS) perform better than bitcoin, they are still limited by blockchain.
-In comparrison to an established financial brand Visa, can process 24,000 TPS.
+In comparison to an established financial brand Visa, can process 24,000 TPS.

 ## Illegal Activity